Our School History

 In September 2014 HPS formed a Multi Academy Trust and Mr Niv Vitarana became Headteacher at Hayes Primary.

-Today the school is still flourishing.
+Today the school continues to flourish.
 It is extremely popular with parents, children and staff and continues to be a key part of the community of Hayes.
-Many changes continue to take place each year as the school develops, such as IT equipment moving directly into classrooms.
+Changes continue to take place each year to develop the school, such as the building of the Music Hub.

-The Parents’ Association (now the PTA) is still very important too and has raised terrific amounts of money to fund additional facilities to benefit all HPS pupils.
+The Parents’ Association (now the PTA) is still very important too and has raised incrediable amounts of money to fund additional facilities to benefit all HPS pupils.